diaplexus/diaplexus-book/solution-proximity.md

 ### Self-Describing Systems

-A system which, within its own facilities, can guide a user to appropriately use the system and identify all lpossibe interactions with a gradual increase of complexity suitable for taking the user from beginner to master.
+A system which, within its own facilities, can guide a user to appropriately use the system and identify all possible interactions with a gradual increase of complexity suitable for taking the user from beginner to master.

 "Oh, I didn't know I could interact with that widget..."